Recommended Technology Books (for modern citizens)

 subtitled: The Lasting Legacy of Digital Equipment Corporation

-Corporation achieved sales of over $14 billion, reached the Fortune 50, and was second only to IBM as a computer manufacturer.
+reached the Fortune 50, and was second only to IBM as a computer manufacturer.
+Though responsible for the invention of speech recognition, the minicomputer, and local area

-business and was sold to Compaq Corporation in 1998.
+networking, DEC ultimately failed as a business and was sold to Compaq Corporation in 1998.
 This fascinating modern Greek tragedy by Ed Schein, a high-level consultant to

-DEC for 40 years, shows how DEC's unique corporate culture contributed both to its early successes and later to an organizational
+DEC for 40 years, shows how DEC's unique corporate culture contributed both to its early successes and later to an organizational rigidity that caused its ultimate

 - Introduction